Aquatint

 Then you just bite the plate (in slightly more diluted acid than for line work) possibly stopping out more between bites, to get different shades.
 Here’s the final Sasha Velour aquatint:

-To remove the stop-out varnish before printing, you use a different solvent than usual (meths instead of white spirit, if I got that the right way around) leading to much hilarity when you get the wrong one and it refuses to come off.
+leading to much hilarity when you get the wrong one and it refuses to come off.

-Turin Shroud effect
+a pleasant Turin Shroud effect:

 Here’s the final “Last Retro” plate with several layers of shade.
 Made a few mistakes, but not bad given I was working quite fast and fairly sloppily.
 I may put another layer of aquatint on and bit some of the underexposed areas again.